 Your doctor will first review your medical and surgical history and assess your current symptoms.
 They might run several blood tests to help diagnose a GIF.

 These blood tests will often assess your serum electrolytes and nutritional status, which is a measure of your levels of albumin and pre-albumin.
 These are both proteins that play an important role in wound healing.

-- An upper and lower endoscopy involves the use of a thin, flexible tube with a camera attached to view possible problems in your digestive or gastrointestinal tract.
+- An upper and lower endoscopy involves the use of a thin, flexible tube with a camera attached.
+This is used to view possible problems in your digestive or gastrointestinal tract.
 The camera is called an endoscope.

 - Upper and lower intestinal radiography with contrast medium may be used.
 This can include a barium swallow if your doctor thinks you might have a stomach or intestinal fistula.
 A barium enema may be used if your doctor thinks you have a colon fistula.

 - A fistulogram involves injecting a contrast dye into the opening of your skin in an external fistula and then taking X-ray images.

 Fistulas are classified based on how much gastric fluid is seeping through the opening.
-Low output fistulas produce less than 200 milliliters of gastric fluid per day.
-High output fistulas produce about 500 milliliters per day.
+Low output fistulas produce less than 200 milliliters (mL) of gastric fluid per day.
+High output fistulas produce about 500 mL per day.